For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 We saw many White-necked Jacobins at the feeders.
 Photo from another departure, by participant Linda Smith.

-SCARLET-RUMPED CACIQUE (Cacicus uropygialis) – Heard them at EARTH. [*]
+SCARLET-RUMPED CACIQUE (Cacicus uropygialis) [*]

 Fringillidae (Finches, Euphonias, and Allies)